wpswings/woo-one-click-upsell-funnel/README.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of One Click Upsell for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of One Click Upsell for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

 In the search field type **One Click Upsell for WooCommerce** and click Search Plugins.
 Once you've found our One Click Upsell for WooCommerce plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking **"Install Now"**.